indhu-github/Cash-Register-Manager/README.md

-# manage the cash register
+# Manage the cash register

 - This program has currencies of Rs.
 1, 5, 10, 20, 50, 100, 500, 2000.
 - User enters a bill amount say Rs.
 243.